Pre-analytical drivers of bias in bead-enriched plasma proteomics

 Abstract

-Bead-based enrichment has emerged as a promising strategy to improve depth in plasma proteomics by overcoming the dynamic range barrier.
+Bead-based enrichment is a promising strategy to improve depth in plasma proteomics by overcoming the dynamic range barrier.
 However, its robustness against pre-analytical variation has not been sufficiently characterized.
-Here, we systematically evaluate five plasma proteomics workflows—including three bead-based methods and two conventional protocols—using controlled spike-ins of low-abundance proteins and defined cellular contaminants.
-We find that bead-based approaches enhance detection of low-abundance proteins but can be highly susceptible to systematic bias from platelet and PBMC contamination, even at low levels.
-This can easily inflate results by thousands of proteins, likely accounting for some of the very high literature-reported numbers.
-In contrast, a perchloric acid-based workflow shows notable resistance to erythrocyte and platelet-derived contamination.
-We further investigate how centrifugation conditions, anticoagulant choice, and buffer-bead combinations modulate contamination profiles and demonstrate that bias can partially be mitigated by optimized sample handling.
-In total, we identify more than 13,000 different protein groups from various conditions, including cellular components from the circulating proteome.
+Here, we systematically evaluate five plasma proteomics workflows, including three bead-based methods, a neat workflow, and a precipitation protocol using spike-ins of low-abundance proteins and defined cellular contaminants.
+We find that bead-based approaches enhance detection of low-abundance proteins but can be highly susceptible to systematic bias from platelet and PBMC contamination.
+This can inflate results by thousands of proteins, potentially explaining some of the high literature-reported numbers.
+A perchloric acid-based workflow shows resistance to erythrocyte and platelet-derived contamination.
+We investigate how centrifugation conditions, anticoagulant choice, and buffer-bead combinations modulate contamination profiles and demonstrate that bias can be mitigated by optimized sample handling.
+Altogether, we identify more than 13,000 different protein groups, including cellular components from the circulating proteome.
 Our results provide a quantitative framework for assessing workflow performance under variable sample quality and offer guidance for both biomarker discovery and quality control in clinical proteomics studies.

 Article activity feed